 Cruise through the world famous and dramatic Rhine Gorge before arriving in the renowned wine town of Rüdesheim.
 Spend the afternoon wandering the Christmas markets of this charming spot.
-Enjoy a guided tour of the cosmopolitan city of Frankfurt with its contrast between the modern skyline and the medieval old town, before exploring one of the oldest Christmas markets in Europe.
-Go on to explore Koblenz, dramatically situated at the confluence of the Rhine & Moselle Rivers, on a guided tour.
-Arriving back in Cologne, discover one (or all) of its seven Christmas markets.
+Explore Koblenz, dramatically situated at the confluence of the Rhine & Moselle Rivers, on a guided tour with free time to browse its lovely Christmas market.
+Discover Bonn on a guided tour of Germany’s historic former capital before arriving back in Cologne, where the rest of the day is free to discover one (or all) of its seven Christmas markets.

 Make your way to your five-star cruise ship moored in historic Cologne, whose skyline is dominated by the spires of its magnificent cathedral.
 The dedicated English-speaking crew welcomes you on board and helps you to your cabin.
 After settling into your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this splendid ship.